Todd Youth: Playing with Danzig and Samhain

-Recent times
+Later years

-Youth also played with Motörhead in May 2003, filling in for three dates on Motörhead's tour of the United States, as Phil Campbell's mother had died and he was unable to continue on tour.
+Youth also played with Motörhead in May 2003, filling in for three dates on Motörhead's tour of the United States.

 Youth led Los Angeles rockers The Chelsea Smiles, which in some ways marked a return to the style of music Youth played with D Generation, with the band implementing similar influences, such as The Stooges, New York Dolls, MC5 and Chuck Berry.
 They released their debut EP Nowhere Ride in 2005.
 The debut full-length Chelsea Smiles album Thirty Six Hours Later was released in November 2006, and its European release date was early December of the same year.

 The Chelsea Smiles were invited by Social Distortion to open for them in 2006.
 The Chelsea Smiles later toured Europe in 2007.

 In 2008, Youth reformed the band, Son of Sam, but Davey Havok did not return on vocals.
 As with the first Son of Sam release, all of the music was written by Youth.

 2008 and 2009 also saw Youth joining singer Glen Campbell's band.
 Youth recorded three songs on Glen's comeback record Meet Glen Campbell.
 Youth did various TV show appearances (Jimmy Kimmel, The Tonight Show) and toured the UK in support of the release.

 In 2009, the Chelsea Smiles released a new, self-titled release.
 The band undertook a short UK tour with horror punk artist Wednesday 13, in support of the release.
 At the end of 2009, the Chelsea Smiles decided the end had come for the band and changed the name to the Royal Highness.

 Youth began writing with Wednesday 13 with plans to record an album under the band name Gunfire 76.
 The band had more of a rock sound than Wednesday 13.

 Youth joined Cheap Trick performing the "Sgt.
 Pepper Live" show at the Las Vegas Hilton in September 2009.
 He appeared on Cheap Trick's album, The Latest with the blessing of guitarist, Rick Nielsen.
 During an interview, Youth recalled Nielsen calling him a member of the New Jersey Dolls, as a reference to his former band, D Generation.

 In January 2010 Youth was announced as the second guitarist with Michael Monroe during a press conference held in Los Angeles.
 The band also featured Sam Yaffa on bass, guitarist, Ginger, from The Wildhearts, and Jimmy Clarke on drums.
 Youth's tenure with Michael Monroe was cut short due to issues with band management as well as an offer to audition and tour with his childhood hero, Ace Frehley.
 Youth did not confirm that he had left Monroe's band until the end of March 2010.